aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 6 Create an Azure private endpoint using Azure PowerShell.md

 1. On the toolbar of the Cloud Shell pane, select the **Upload/Download files** icon, in the drop-down menu, select **Upload** and upload the following files **template.json** and **parameters.json** from **C:\AllFiles\AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions-prod\Allfiles\Exercises\M07** into the Cloud Shell home directory one by one.

-   **Note**: If you choose to install and use PowerShell locally, this example requires the Azure PowerShell module version 5.4.1 or later.
-Run ```Get-Module -ListAvailable Az``` to find the installed version.
-If you need to upgrade, see [Install Azure PowerShell module](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps).
-If you're running PowerShell locally, you also need to run ```Connect-AzAccount``` to create a connection with Azure.

 1. Deploy the following ARM templates to create the PremiumV2-tier Azure Web App needed for this exercise:

    **Important**: Please replace **CreatePrivateEndpointQS-rg**  with **CreatePrivateEndpointQS-rg-<inject key="DeploymentID" enableCopy="false"/>**